Ice, Wood & Fire

 The Red Deer River Ranger Station was the second venue,

 The old school house was used for an artist’s lounge, the wood stove was great to warm up around.

 There was lots of action throughout the weekend, thirteen members from the Atti2ude Club came out with chisels in hand.
 Artists were carving ice Saturday and Sunday, people found it interesting to watch them work.
 Kids were painting on large pieces of cardboard, their finished art works were displayed on the fence surrounding the site.
-Face painting, local musicians playing in the covered gazebo, hot lunches prepared by the Royal Purple Elks Hall.
+Face painting, local musicians playing in the covered gazebo, hot lunches prepared by the Royal Purple at the adjacent Elks Hall.
 A whole lot of fun all around.

 Otter the Potter did a barrel firing on site, camp fires were kept burning through the day for people to warm up.